 Over time, Victoria needs to move towards fully closed-loop systems.
 This means that all products are produced in ways that allow then to be recovered and reused or to biologically breakdown in safe ways.

 This “cradle-to-cradle” design is the ultimate step towards sustainable use of natural resources and can be supported through grant programs to help manufactures design for disassembly and reuse, combined with a shift to reusable products like refillable bottles and returnable food containers.

 Recompute is a new way of thinking about computers that layers sustainable ideas throughout its lifecycle to make an overall sustainable product that can be easily replicated.
 Credit: Flickr CC, TVZ Design

 So how do we make this happen?

-The Victorian Government has collected over $500m through the Sustainability Fund, which can only be used to finance environment programs (read more in the article below).
+The Victorian Government has a $400m Sustainability Fund, which can only be used to finance environment programs (read more in the article below).

 The fund is financed through landfill levies paid by councils and tip fees charged to businesses and individuals who dump rubbish at waste transfer stations.
 For too long it has been used to prop up the State’s budget – now we need to use this money to get ourselves out of the recycling crisis.